lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

 Each of these objectives is defined by a `strategy`.
 A strategy consists of two parts:

-- The :code:`input` specifies which data the objective is defined on.
-It defines a scalar number or vector for each image in the dataset.
+- The :code:`input` defines which data the objective is defined on.
+This data is either a scalar number or a vector for each sample in the dataset.
 - The :code:`strategy` itself defines the objective to apply on the input data.

 Lightly allows you to specify several objectives at the same time.
 The algorithms try to fulfil all objectives simultaneously.